aazalan/php-project-9/README.md

 # Page analyzer

-Page analyzer is application based on Slim framework.
+Page analyzer is RESTful application based on Slim framework.
 For SQL-queries in this project I used PDO extension.
 For building frontend interface I used Bootstrap.

 Page SEO-review provides by analyzing HTML code of the requesting page using DOM API and getting from the object certain elements.